OHBA-analysis/Deck/doc/jmx/basic/io.md

 # Inputs and Outputs

-Initialise JMX's argument wrapper at the beginning of your `mexFunction`:
+The JMX argument wrapper should be initialised at the beginning of your `mexFunction` like so:
 ```cpp
 auto args = jmx::Arguments( nargout, out, nargin, in );
 args.verify( 2, 1, usage ); // for example, 2 inputs and 1 output
 ```

-Below is a list of methods that you can use to retrieve inputs, or create outputs.
+Below is a list of methods that can be used to retrieve inputs, or create outputs.
-For more details, this wrapper implements the [creator/extractor interfaces](jmx/more/interface) with key-type `index_t`.
+For more details, note that this wrapper implements the [creator/extractor interfaces](jmx/more/interface) with key-type `index_t`.

 ## Inputs